-The Environment Agency carried out some repairs and improvements around the old Bottomer sluices in Sluice Wood.
+The Environment Agency (EA) carried out some repairs and improvements around the old Bottomer sluices in Sluice Wood.
+These are of historical interest and the sluice walls and two plaques dated 1721 are listed 'buildings'.
 The channel had become partially blocked by debris and silt and a flood had then damaged it.
-It is now restored and has been working well during a wet winter!
-Regrettably, they EA decided to remove the old gates in the interests of safety.
+It is now restored and the unblocked channel has been working well during a wet winter!
+Regrettably, the EA decided to remove the old gates in the interests of safety.

-3: Bottomer Sluices - before restoration (Peter Brunning)
+8: Bottomer Sluices - before and after restoration (Peter Brunning)

 During the surveys before the work began, it was suggested that we might like to help with some environmental improvements.
 With the kind permission of the riparian owners, two Environment Agency staff members, Ruth Hawksley of Water for Wildlife and two heroic Naturewatchers (Jennifer Hirsh & Derek Turnidge) successfully installed two stream deflectors in the river nearby.
 The deflectors, one at each bank, consist of a short line of vertical poles, angled upstream, to which are wired substantial bundles of brushwood and long faggots.
 These are permanent fixtures, in which silt and vegetation accumulates.
-The finished structures can be seen on the front cover.
+The finished structures can be seen on the front cover; the project is also due to feature in the Wildlife Trust's local newsletter.

-Their aim is to improve the habitat for a wide range of animals.
+The aim is to improve the habitat for a wide range of animals.
 By diverting the stream to the centre they enhance its flow, thus scouring out the bed to make it more gravelly and improving oxygen levels.
 Fish find refuge in the 'pools' above the deflectors, and the silt and vegetation provide habitat for many species of invertebrate.